zarusz/SlimCluster/src/Samples/README.md

 ## SlimCluster.Samples.Service

-This sample showcases a simple .NET Console App that can be built into a docker image and then deployed to Kubernetes (minikube or docker desktop).
+This sample showcases a simple .NET Service (exposing a distributed counter API) that can be built into a docker image and then deployed to Kubernetes (minikube or docker desktop).
 The app is running in 3 instances (pods) on Kubernetes.
 The instances are forming a cluster.

 The node name is assigned from the machine name (`Environment.MachineName`), this is to have the node name align with pod names in Kubernetes.

+> The scripts were tests on Docker Desktop with Minikube

 To run the sample: